Home / Specifications / cdsc-wg1-02 - Client Registration

 • support_request - The Client is submitting a technical support request to the Server.

-• field_changes - This Client Update represents that the Client has submitted changes to field values in other API objects, listed in the updates_requested list, but these changes were not synchronously approved by the Server and need to be reviewed asynchronously by the Server.
-While the Client originally triggered this Client Update to be created by submitting field changes that need to be asynchronously reviewed, the Server is responsible for creating this Client Update, so the creator value is null.
+• field_changes - This Message represents that the Client has submitted changes to field values in other API objects, listed in the updates_requested list, but these changes were not synchronously approved by the Server and need to be reviewed asynchronously by the Server.
+While the Client originally triggered this Message to be created by submitting field changes that need to be asynchronously reviewed, the Server is responsible for creating this Message, so the creator value is null.

-• server_request - The Server is requesting the Client submit a new Client Update of type client_submission with the fields listed in updates_requested.
+• server_request - The Server is requesting the Client submit a new Message of type client_submission with the fields listed in updates_requested.

 • client_submission - The Client is submitting a response to a server_request to update one or more fields of a specific object.
-Both Clients and Servers may create update requests.
+Both Clients and Servers MAY create these types of Message requests.

 • payment_request - The Server is requesting payment by the Client to complete a financial payment before the Client may proceed with either registration approval or completing actions listed in the updates_requested list.

-• complete - For Client Updates with type values of notification, private_message, or client_submission, the status MUST be set as complete.
-For Client Updates with type values of support_request, field_changes, server_request, or payment_request, this represents the Server has completed and approved or resolved the Client’s technical support request, field changes, submission, or payment.
+• complete - For Messages with type values of notification, private_message, or client_submission, the status MUST be set as complete.
+For Messages with type values of support_request, field_changes, server_request, or payment_request, this represents the Server has completed and approved or resolved the Client’s technical support request, field changes, submission, or payment.

-• open - For Client Updates with type values of server_request or payment_request, this represents that the Client has not yet submitted a response to the Server’s submission or payment request.
+• open - For Messages with type values of server_request or payment_request, this represents that the Client has not yet submitted a response to the Server’s submission or payment request.

-• pending - For Client Updates with type values of support_request, field_changes, server_request, or payment_request, this represents the Server has not yet completed it’s review of the Client’s technical support request, field changes, submission, or payment.
+• pending - For Messages with type values of support_request, field_changes, server_request, or payment_request, this represents the Server has not yet completed it’s review of the Client’s technical support request, field changes, submission, or payment.

-• rejected - For Client Updates with type values of field_changes, server_request, or payment_request, this represents the Server has completed and rejected the Client’s requested field changes, submission, or payment.
+• rejected - For Messages with type values of field_changes, server_request, or payment_request, this represents the Server has completed and rejected the Client’s requested field changes, submission, or payment.

-• errored - For Client Updates with type values of field_changes, server_request, or payment_request, this represents the Server encountered an issue while processing the Client’s field changes, submission, or payment.
-The Client is RECOMMENDED to submit a support_request Client Update with the related_uri as this Client Update’s uri.
+• errored - For Messages with type values of field_changes, server_request, or payment_request, this represents the Server encountered an issue while processing the Client’s field changes, submission, or payment.
+The Client is RECOMMENDED to submit a support_request Messages with the related_uri as the relevant errored Message’s uri.

 Client Update Request objects are formatted as JSON objects and contain the following named values: